Colonial-Dev/inkjet/README.md

 - (Default) `all-languages` - enables all languages.
 - `language-{name}` - enables the specified language.
     - If you want to only enable a subset of the included languages, you'll have to set `default-features=false` and manually re-add each language you want to use.
+- `terminal` - enables the `termcolor`-based terminal formatter, which depends on the `theme` feature.
 ## FAQ

 ### *"Why is Inkjet so large?"*